Defines an instance of a window (app view) and the information that describes it.

 |Read-only||Gets the state of the current window (app view).|

-A window (also called an app view) is the displayed portion of a Windows Store app.
-A user's screen can have up to 4 windows of variable width displayed simultaneously.
+A window (also called an app view) is the displayed portion of a Windows Runtime app.
+On Windows, a user's screen can have up to 4 windows of variable width displayed simultaneously.
 They do not overlap, and their top and bottom edges touch the top and bottom edges of the screen.
 There may be non-window areas between adjacent windows.

 The window is not the same thing as the current page of the application.
 It is better thought of as the container of the pages; you can use the window reference in your program for all the pages of the application.